TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Comfort Shoes ft.
 Vionic
     *   Fresh Finds: Shoes Up to 60% Off
     *   Summer Staples: Wedges &.
 Sandals Up to 65% Off
     *   Fashion Socks &.
 More Up to 60% Off
     *   Backpacks for the Family Starting at $13
+    *   Summer Jumpsuits from $20
     *   WFH Essentials: Hair Tools Up to 55% Off
-    *   90 Degree by Reflex Under $35
-    *   Designers We Love Up to 75% Off
-    *   Socialite Under $40
+    *   Dyson
-    *   Flower Delivery: Floral Styles Incl.
-Plus &.
-Petites
-    *   Active Swim &.
-More Up to 60% Off
-    *   Utilize These: Trench Coats, Rain Jackets &.
-More
     *   IT Cosmetics Up to 50% Off
-    *   Booties Up to 60% Off
-    *   Slippers for Her
     *   Kiehl's Since 1851
-    *   Refresh Your Routine: Skin Care from $10
-    *   Summer Jumpsuits from $20
-    *   Dress Up or Down: Camis from $15

     Shop By Category
     *   Clothing